schranzhofer/FDM_LiaScript_Kurs/README.md

 # Open Educational Resources for Research Data Management

 Description: The collection of open educational resources (OER) on the following pages was created by the Training Task Force in 2021 as part of the FAIR Data Austria project (BMBWF, 2020-2022).
 The collection consists of selected OER enhanced by further information and interactive elements to provide an introduction to the following nine topics.
 The pages or the individual elements can be reused to create informational and training materials on research data management.
+The collection is also available at https://fair-office.at/index.php/lernen-sie-mehr/.

 Authors: Christiane Stork, Elena Fürst, Heike Thöricht, Hermann Schranzhofer, Nikos Gänsdorfer, Tereza Kalová, Therese Macher.
 The authors were supported by interns at the Vienna University Library in August 2021: Christine Stridde, Rebecca Ringbauer, Sonja Schillings, Tamara Köstenbach.